Adding weight training to your fitness routine has many health benefits, but getting started can feel overwhelming.

 A quick cool down could be as simple as holding a child’s pose — like the one used in yoga — for a minute, to help bring the body back to a neutral state, Weinreb says.

-One common mistake for new weight lifters is to overeagerly lift too much and then get injured.
-Weinreb has started out clients lifting with no weight at all just to make sure their body is moving correctly.
+One common mistake for new weightlifters is to over eagerly lift too much and then get injured.
+Weinreb has started out with clients lifting with no weight at all just to make sure their body is moving correctly.
 She also has had clients remove weights if their form is off.

-Getting adequate sleep and eating a balanced diet also make a difference in learning the right form and preventing injuries, Hockenjos says.
+Getting adequate sleep (which increases the natural production of growth hormones), eating a balanced diet (which should include a lean protein source) and learning the correct form all aid in preventing injuries, Hockenjos says.

 There’s no magic number of reps for beginning weight trainers.
 One common recommendation is three sets of 8 to 12 reps, Mazzucco says.
 It’s OK to do fewer reps and use no weight or a lighter weight while you learn the right form.